Super Bowl XXVI: Washington Redskins

 Washington entered Super Bowl XXVI leading the league during the regular season in scoring with 485 points, while allowing the second-fewest points (224).
 The team was led by Mark Rypien, head coach Joe Gibbs' third different starting Super Bowl quarterback.
 Rypien led the NFC during the regular season in passing yards (3,564) and touchdown passes (28).
 With 249 out of 421 completions and only 11 interceptions, he earned the second-highest passer rating in the league (97.9).

 Rypien had several great targets to whom he could throw.
 Wide receiver Gary Clark was the main deep threat on the team, catching 70 passes for 1,340 yards and 10 touchdowns.
 On the other side of the field, wide receiver Art Monk, playing in his 12th NFL season, was just as reliable, catching 71 passes for 1,049 yards and 8 touchdowns.
 Monk's 71 receptions in 1991 gave him a career total of 801, just 18 behind the all-time record held by Steve Largent.
 Wide receiver Ricky Sanders was also a big element of the passing game, catching 45 passes for 580 yards and 5 touchdowns.

 The Redskins' primary weapon in the backfield was running back Earnest Byner, who ranked 5th in the NFL with 1,048 rushing yards, while also catching 34 passes for 308 yards and scoring 5 touchdowns.
 Rookie running back Ricky Ervins was also a major asset to the running attack, rushing 145 times for 680 yards for an average of 4.7 yards per carry, while also catching 16 passes for 181 yards.
 And when Washington was near the goal line, they usually relied on fullback Gerald Riggs, who rushed for 248 yards and scored 11 touchdowns.
 The Redskins' offensive line, known as "The Hogs", was led by Pro Bowl tackle Jim Lachey and guard Mark Schlereth, along with four-time Pro Bowl veterans Russ Grimm and Joe Jacoby.
 The Hogs allowed the fewest sacks in the league with just 9, 10 sacks less than the team that allowed the second-fewest.
 Even Washington's special teams unit was a big threat.
 Running back Brian Mitchell led the NFL in punt return yards (600) and punt return touchdowns (2) with a 13.3 yards per return average, while also gaining 583 yards returning kickoffs.
+Kicker Chip Lohmiller made the pro bowl, leading the league in fields goals (31) and extra points (56) made.